cushonz/TA-Scheduling-Algorithm/Report_3.md

 	2. Manually making assignments to verify the program is behaving as intended.

 	3. Print the length of the TA array to find when students are not being removed.

+	4. being able to print the work code to the GUI

 Prototype Stages:

 	The initial prototype can be seen in the documentation folder, the code initially printed out a list of eligible students for each class section given the time,topic, and location of the class section.

+	The GUI still does not print to the screen but we do how how to do this, but the interface is completed and have working buttons and able to access the code itself.

 Plan moving Forward: